16 On-Page SEO Examples That Will Rock Your World!

 If someone has already watched the video you’ve embedded, they won’t watch it again, and you’ll miss out on potential SEO benefits there.

-The solution to this is to make your own videos, at least for the most important posts.
+The solution is to make your own videos for the most important posts.

-Luckily, there’ no shortage of free video editors on the web, and it’s only a matter of your preference.
+Luckily, there’s no shortage of free video editors on the web, and it’s only a matter of your preference.

-For example, I use Bitebale’s tools (linked above) to whip up a quick video for my coffee niche site.
+For example, I use Bitebale’s tools (linked above) to create a quick video for my coffee niche site.

 Bonus – the Importance of Website Speed